pprokopowicz/chip8/README.md

 - `--rom` path to rom file, this is the only argument that's mandatory.
 - `--scale` sets window display with scale from original resolution of 64x32.
 Default value is 16.
 - `--foreground-color` sets texture foreground color, pass this value in hex.
 Default is white.
 - `--background-color` sets texture background color, pass this value in hex.
-Default is background.
+Default is black.

 Command with every option might look like this:
 ```console